Shaping tomorrow: Youth stories of innovation and determination

 Wala

-Wala’s journey began with a training placement in the maintenance department of a detergent manufacturing company.
+Wala’s journey began with a training placement in the maintenance department of a detergent manufacturing company as part of Najahna programme.
 She believed that this hands-on experience was the real education that prepared her for the labour market, she proved that through her dedication and ability to thrive.

 Starting in the liquids department and later moving to the powder department, Wala expanded her technical skills and built confidence through real-world experience.
 Her growth was fueled by a supportive work environment that valued innovation and continuous learning.